 Grace doesn't remove memory — it transforms how we carry it.
 Integration and forward movement: how the healed self relates to its own history differently, carrying the same story but no longer being governed by it.
 Developing your personal framework for receiving and extending authentic grace into relationships and communities.

-This course is Course 7 of 8 in the "Speak to these Dry Bones" series — a complete clinical and theological framework for relational healing, covering assessment, anatomy, accountability, anger, grief, honesty, grace, and trust.
+This course is Course 7 of 8 in the "Speak to these Dry Bones" series — a complete clinical and theological framework for relational healing, covering triggers, truth, boundaries, distance, consequence, time, grace, and trust.

 Not a shortcut past consequence.
 Not a pardon that erases.
 A reset — at neurological and spiritual levels — that makes new ways of relating possible.

-Enroll for $399This course is designed for individuals seeking structured, Christ-centered healing at their own pace — no therapist required.
+Enroll for $199This course is designed for individuals seeking structured, Christ-centered healing at their own pace — no therapist required.

 Recommended as a between-session resource to deepen your therapeutic work.
 Pairs seamlessly with individual counseling.